 - Wash and reuse the ziplocs that food comes in, rather than buying new ziplocs.

-- Use cereal or bread bags for storage or sandwiches.
+- Use cereal bags for storage or sandwiches.

 - Bring my own reusable cups, straws and cutlery to use at fast food restaurants (as well as my own containers for left-overs), rather than accepting still more plastic and styrofoam from the restaurant.
 Most employees applaud you.
 Some may look at you funny, but it’s worth it.